ESMWG/NoahMP-Example/README.md

 ## Downloading the NoahMP source code and compiling the model

-Following `README.md` in the NoahMP source code directory to compile the model.
+Read `README.md` in the NoahMP source code directory and compile the model following the instructions.

 Once the model successfully compiled, the excecutable file `noahmp.exe` is located in the `run` directory.